ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 As each level's merge requires `n` comparisons, the overall complexity is the product of `n` comparisons at each level by the total number of levels. `n` is halved at each level so the complexity is `O(nlogn)` in the worst-case.

 Mergesort is great for sorting linked lists as it does not rely on random access to elements like heapsort and quicksort.
-Primary disadvantage: the auxiliary buffer required when soting arrays.
+Primary disadvantage: the auxiliary buffer required when sorting arrays.

-**Mergesort is a class divide-and-conquer algorithm**.
+**Mergesort is a classic divide-and-conquer algorithm**.
 The trick in reducing a complex problem to smaller chunks is ensuring the resolution of the those subproblems is efficient, as it is with the merge in mergesort.

 ### Implementation
-A crucial concern with the merge in mergesort is ensuring we don't overrwrite data of each of the arrays.
+A crucial concern with the merge in mergesort is ensuring we don't overwrite data of each of the arrays.
 So we'll need to use a buffer.

 ## 4.6 Quicksort
 Quicksort is similar to mergesort in that it's a recursive algorithm that works by repeatedly splitting the array into smaller subarrays.